 Before You Attend

-This residential is only open to young people who will be aged 16 - 18 years old at the time of attending.
+This residential is open to young people who will be aged 16 - 18 years old at the time of attending.

-We want to ensure participants get to share in their experience with those of a similar age.
-Please consider what age the attendee will be on the course date and check they fit into the age category when booking.
+We want to ensure participants get to share their experience with those of a similar age.
+Please consider what age the attendee will be on the course date you choose, and check they fit in the age category for that date when booking.
+(Please see each individual course at the bottom of this page for age ranges).

 When attending the residential dates which welcome 16-18 year olds, all participants will be expected to follow the behaviour and conduct rules which will be in place to safeguard young people.